UNISDR Strategic Framework 2016-2021

 More about what we do

-For the second year in a row, the World Tsunami Awareness Day will align with the International Day for Disaster Reduction and the "Sendai Seven Campaign" and will focus in 2017 on Target B of the Sendai Framework for Disaster Risk Reduction which aims at reducing the number of affected people globally by disasters by 2030.
+For the third year in a row, the 2018 World Tsunami Awareness Day will align with the International Day for Disaster Reduction and the "Sendai Seven Campaign" and focus on Target C of the Sendai Framework for Disaster Risk Reduction.
+Target C aims at reducing economic losses in relation to Global GDP by 2030.

 Find out more about #TsunamiDay2017

 The biennial Global Platform, launched in 2007, is the world's foremost gathering on reducing disaster risk and building the resilience of communities and nations.
 The 2017 edition, which was the first of the Sendai Framework era, took place from 22 to 26 May in Cancun, Mexico.
 Click here to find out more.